 Collects: Umbrella Academy: Hotel Oblivion #1-7

-All of these collections are also available in Library Edition format.
-These editions are over-sized hardcovers that look rather nice on the bookshelf.
+Each miniseries is also available in the Library Editions format.
+These are over-sized hardcover editions which look rather nice on the bookshelf.

 Umbrella Academy is set up in a way where there is a wealth of spin-offs that they could do.
 At the moment there are two, but there will likely be more to come.